Electromagnetic radiation: Thermal and electromagnetic radiation as a form of heat

 The basic structure of matter involves charged particles bound together.
 When electromagnetic radiation impinges on matter, it causes the charged particles to oscillate and gain energy.
 The ultimate fate of this energy depends on the context.
 It could be immediately re-radiated and appear as scattered, reflected, or transmitted radiation.
 It may get dissipated into other microscopic motions within the matter, coming to thermal equilibrium and manifesting itself as thermal energy, or even kinetic energy, in the material.
-With a few exceptions related to high-energy photons (such as fluorescence, harmonic generation, photochemical reactions, the photovoltaic effect for ionizing radiations at far ultraviolet, X-ray and gamma radiation), absorbed electromagnetic radiation simply deposits its energy by heating the material.
-This happens for infrared, microwave and radio wave radiation.
+With a few exceptions related to high-energy photons (such as fluorescence, harmonic generation, photochemical reactions, the photovoltaic effect for ionizing radiations at far ultraviolet, X-ray, and gamma radiation), absorbed electromagnetic radiation simply deposits its energy by heating the material.
+This happens for infrared, microwave, and radio wave radiation.

 Intense radio waves can thermally burn living tissue and can cook food.
 In addition to infrared lasers, sufficiently intense visible and ultraviolet lasers can easily set paper afire.
 Ionizing radiation creates high-speed electrons in a material and breaks chemical bonds, but after these electrons collide many times with other atoms eventually most of the energy becomes thermal energy all in a tiny fraction of a second.
-This process makes ionizing radiation far more dangerous per unit of energy than non-ionizing radiation.
 This caveat also applies to UV, even though almost all of it is not ionizing, because UV can damage molecules due to electronic excitation, which is far greater per unit energy than heating effects.

 Infrared radiation in the spectral distribution of a black body is usually considered a form of heat, since it has an equivalent temperature and is associated with an entropy change per unit of thermal energy.
 However, "heat" is a technical term in physics and thermodynamics and is often confused with thermal energy.
 Any type of electromagnetic energy can be transformed into thermal energy in interaction with matter.
 Thus, any electromagnetic radiation can "heat" (in the sense of increase the thermal energy temperature of) a material, when it is absorbed.
 The inverse or time-reversed process of absorption is thermal radiation.
 Much of the thermal energy in matter consists of random motion of charged particles, and this energy can be radiated away from the matter.
 The resulting radiation may subsequently be absorbed by another piece of matter, with the deposited energy heating the material.

 The electromagnetic radiation in an opaque cavity at thermal equilibrium is effectively a form of thermal energy, having maximum radiation entropy.